-The Company sets Data Security and Data Privacy as a high-priority risk, and takes appropriate initiatives depending on the importance of the data or information in our possession as well as the characteristics of the data or information to be protected.
-It has also established structures and measures required in the laws and regulations in each country and area in which it operates.
+For Recruit Group, safe-guarding Data Security and Data Privacy is non-negotiable, and we place high priority on risk mitigation measures.
+We have developed a range of appropriate initiatives to protect the data and information in our possession based on the importance and characteristics of such data and information.
+We have also established structures and measures to align with the applicable laws and regulations of each country and area in which we operate.
 The Board of Directors discusses and monitors the initiatives, based on discussions in the Risk Management Committee.
+Please refer to "Risk Factors" in the Annual Report for more details.